 Here is where conflict and acrimony between the parties can impact a court’s award of timesharing between the parents.
 According to child custody law in Florida, the court may, after the presentation of evidence, find that one or both parents being involved in the child’s life would present a detriment to the child.

+Attorney Jonathan Jacobs can also answer your questions about alimony.
 Learn more about other types of alimony in Florida: Durational alimony, women paying men alimony, alimony factors, short term alimony, permanent alimony, and rehabilitative alimony.
 In fact, we have a page entirely dedicated to discussing and explaining alimony in Florida.
 This process can be eye-opening!
 Keep in mind that to establish jurisdiction in a Florida Court for child custody, you must satisfy the Uniform Child Custody Jurisdiction and Enforcement Act.

 What about child support health insurance?
 Divorce mediation?
 We address those topics as well.
 Family law is in some ways under the vast umbrella of Florida civil litigation.
 Civil litigation involves non-criminal lawsuits and can involve a great deal of time and money at issue.
+Unlawful Detainer lawsuits are among our practice areas.